May0110/healthcare-orgs-dev/README.md

 ### Option '92' : import healthcare data

-Fills the tables with HCO data taken from the JSON files.
+Fills the tables with HCO data loaded from the registry XML files.

 ### Option '99' : display database statistics